magento/architecture/design-documents/module-split.md

         Cons
         * Backwards incompatible, all of the extensions will be affected

-    3. Keep old namespaces.
+    3. Preserve old namespaces.
 Classes in CatalogAdminUi, CatalogStorefrontUi, CatalogCron, etc will have Catalog namespace Pros
         * No overhead from preserving keeping backwards compatibility